skip to content

 History Data Service (HDS).
 Collects, preserves, and promotes the use of digital resources, which result from or support historical research, learning and teaching.
 The History Data Service is a successor service to AHDS History which from 1996 to March 2008 was one of the five centres of the Arts and Humanities Data Service.
 Includes Historic Parishes of England and Wales : an Electronic Map of Boundaries before 1850 with a Gazetteer and Metadata.

 Hydrographic Office Archive (UKHO).
 Supports the day-to-day operations of the UKHO and is also a place of deposit under the Public Records Act.
 It contains hundreds of thousands of hydrographic records in varying formats and in different languages.
-No Online catalogue though scans of the old Admiralty chart catalogues are available.
+No Online catalogue though scans of some old Admiralty chart catalogues are available (and Cambridge University Library has paper copies of many at classmark Atlas.1.06).
 Thousands of documents have been transferred to The National Archives.

 IKAR.
 Database from a consortium of German libraries containing bibliographic records of printed thematic and topographic maps, navigational and celestial charts, town plans, bird´s-eye views, globes, and atlases up to 1850 (world-wide coverage).
 Records also available through the KVK catalogue (a world-wide union catalogue).